-Publishing consultant Emma House presents the second in a series of interviews with members of the PublisHer community.
+Publishing consultant Emma House presents a series of interviews with members of the PublisHer community.

 At the tender age of 33, Gvantsa Jobava has an impressive leadership record in the publishing world.
 Today, she holds three offices simultaneously: editor and international relations manager, Intelekti Publishing/Artanuji Publishing; Chair of the Georgian Publishers and Booksellers Association; and member of the Executive Committee at the International Publishers Association (IPA).

 Gvantsa has managed numerous projects to promote the Georgian book industry, including Georgia’s ‘guest of honour’ publishing programme at the 2018 Frankfurt Book Fair, and she is one of the managers of Tbilisi’s designation as UNESCO World Book Capital 2021.
 She has participated in innumerable book fairs and fellowship programmes around the world, and is a champion of women’s equality in publishing.

 What attracted you to publishing and how did you get started?

 I was born to a Georgian philologist father and English teacher mother, and lived in a house full of books.
 When I was young, I used to play with books, and soon started reading them.
 I started writing poems and loved to create my own handmade books, so books played a major role in my life from early on.
 While choosing my future profession I had two choices, journalism or literature and book publishing.
 I chose the latter.
 As soon as I graduated, I started my first job at a children’s publishing house and immediately knew this was going to be my profession.

 What are the main aims of your role at Intelekti/Artanjui Publishing?